Public information requests affecting city operations

 Working with individuals making requests to streamline requests has helped.

-During an interview on June 20, Schukei said when the city has received requests that result in many thousands of results, city officials have asked for more specific requests to expedite the response.
-That costs less too for the person making the request.
+During an interview on June 20, Schukei said when the city has received requests that result in many thousands of results, city officials have asked for more specific requests to expedite the response and reduce the expense for the person making the request.

-One of the first public information requests to be made during this recent trend came from Brandy St. John, who requested and received all city emails to or from former city administrator Joe Patterson since his retirement in May, 2019 and received a zip drive with 4,150 emails.
+One of the first public information requests to be made during this recent trend came from Brandy St. John, who requested and received all city emails to or from former City Administrator Joe Patterson since his retirement in May 2019.
+In responding to St. John’s request, the city provided her with a zip drive containing 4,150 emails.

 St. John wasn’t charged for the information.

-The plan was to have Schukei review that request.
+The plan was to have Schukei review St. John’s request.
 Cities aren’t allowed to charge for city attorney time.

 The city’s official response to St. John said Schukei would review the request for no charge.